maydayv7/dotfiles/lib/README.md

 * [`map`](./map.nix): Mapping functions primarily aimed at shortening code complexity -
   + `filter`: Filters out unneeded `attrs` and maps required ones to specified function
   + `list`: Lists all toplevel `attrs` of `attrset` and returns a space-separated string
-  + `files`: Maps all files with a particular extension stored in a directory.
+  + `files`: Maps all files with a particular extension stored in a directory as an `attrset` acted upon by specified function.
 Use `files'` in order to recursively search inside directories
   + `patches`: Maps all file patches stored in a directory, if available
+  + `module`: Maps all configuration files stored in a directory into a list for easy import.
+Use `module'` in order to map file names instead of paths
-  + `modules`: Maps all configuration modules stored in a directory.
+  + `modules`: Maps all configuration modules stored in a directory as an `attrset` acted upon by specified function.
 Use `modules'` in order to recursively search inside directories
   + `secrets`: Maps binary `sops` encrypted secrets stored in a directory

 * [`pack`](./pack.nix): Utility packager functions used to conveniently perform package management functions -